Running books: 24 of the best books for runners in 2021

 21. Depression hates a moving target: how running with my dog brought me back from the brink

 Nita Sweeney was almost fifty, depressed, manic, and unable to run for 60-seconds at a time.
-However, using exercise and running alongside her trusted four-leggedrd companion Sweeney embarked on a journey of self-discovery, happiness, and even the completion of her first marathon.
+However, using exercise and running alongside her trusted four-legged companion Sweeney embarked on a journey of self-discovery, happiness, and even the completion of her first marathon.
 A very real and relatable story, this running book is a must-have for those tough times, a reminder that it’s not cloudy forever and that the end is much brighter and happier.

 The bottom line

-With so much choice available, we’ve selected twenty of our favourites definitely worth a read!
+With so much choice available, we’ve selected twenty-three of our favourites definitely worth a read!
 Whether you’re a runner yourself, looking to start running, or after a light read, these twenty-one running books are a perfect place to start.

 You can also listen to the audiobook version of all of these books on audible.
 Signing up to their free thirty-day trial grants you access to a choice of the world’s largest selection of books and any free book of your choice to listen to – including all the books listed in this blog post.

 If you’d like to claim your free book, please click here.